Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

-Gabe Vincent and his Miami Heat teammates face the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.
+Gabe Vincent and his Miami Heat teammates take on the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.

-If you'd like to place a wager on Vincent's props, we dive into his available ones, providing some stats and trends, below.
+In this piece we'll examine Vincent's stats and trends, helping you with your prop bets.

 Gabe Vincent Prop Bets vs. the Celtics